 Scripture Reading: Psalms 3 - 5 …

-Whoever thinks that God deals with all people the same has never read the Psalms and does not understand God's love for His people, for those who know Him and who trust in Him.
-It could probably be said of David, or of the writers of the rest of the Psalms, that they were "judging" people, but what they were doing in writing these Psalms and what the people of Israel were doing in singing these Psalms was simply stating what God had said: that He hears the calls of His people and will deliver them from those who do evil.
+Whoever thinks that God deals with all people the same has never read the Psalms and does not understand God's love for His people, for those who by His grace and the work of His Spirit know Him and trust in Him.
+It could probably be said of David and of the writers of the rest of the Psalms, that they were "judging" people.
+Certainly, by today’s standards, they would be accused of doing so.
+But what they were doing in writing these Psalms and what the people of Israel were doing in singing these Psalms was simply stating what God had said: that He hears the calls of His people and will deliver them from those who do evil.
 That's His promise!

 David knows the LORD will answer him because "the LORD has set apart the godly for himself" (4:3).
-How often do we get stressed and worried and anxious, and then we get angry at the injustice of it all.
-But God says, "In your anger do not sin; when you are on your beds, search your hearts and be silent" (4:4).
-Don't question God or doubt Him.
+How often do people get stressed and worried and anxious, and then get angry at the injustice of it all.
+I have even heard people who testify of their faith in Jesus Christ claim that God let them down or disappointed them.
+That is not a good place to be or to stay.
+Don’t question God or doubt Him.
 "Offer right sacrifices and TRUST in the LORD" (4:5).
 David has experienced the peace of God and so he can confess: "I will lie down and sleep in peace, for You alone, O LORD make me dwell in safety" (4:8).

-We continually need to check our hearts and ask ourselves if we are really trusting in God.
+You and I continually need to check our hearts and ask ourselves if we are really trusting in God.
+Do I really believe that He CAN deliver me and do I really believe that He WILL deliver me?
+Often, the problem is that I want to tell God HOW to deliver me, and WHEN to deliver me.
 Fear, worry, anxiety, doubt, confusion and all the negative emotions that go with them are not from the Spirit of God.
 Even more than the Psalmist, we who believe in Jesus Christ know the love of God for His children and the grace He has given us.
 We dwell in safety because God is with us!

-What a beautiful statement when he says, "In the morning I lay my requests before you and wait in expectation" (5:3).
+If you want to know a good way to start your morning, read David’s statement in 5:3, "In the morning I lay my requests before you and wait in expectation."
 Only when you seek God first can you experience that peace that comes from knowing that "in all things God works for the good of those who love Him, who have been called according to His purpose" (Romans 8:28).
+Notice, this is a promise for those who know Him as “Abba, Father.”

 Let that be your prayer every day and discover the "peace of God, which transcends all understanding" (Philippians 4:7).
 David's God is our God.
 He is the God of Abraham, Isaac and Jacob.
 And through His Son Jesus Christ He is "Immanuel, God with us."
 Draw near to Him today; know that He hears you when you call, and trust in Him … TRUST in Him, and He will deliver you from fear and replace it with peace.
 REST in Him and find joy that you can find nowhere else.
 "The LORD will hear when I call to Him" (4:3).